Robust Stackelberg Equilibria: Analytic Properties of RSE

+See Appendix~\ref{append:prop-tie-breaking} for the constructed instance with $m=3$.
+Meanwhile, we show in Appendix~\ref{sec:other-properties} that the $\delta$-RSE strategy $\bvec{x}^*$ does have unique leader payoff regardless of the follower's tie-breaking rules in any generic game with $m=2$, which leads to another efficient algorithm to compute $\delta$-RSE when $m$ is constant.

-\subsection{{The Price of Robustness: $\delta$-RSE Leader Utility Curve Over $\delta$ }}
+\subsection{{The Price of Robustness: $\delta$-RSE Leader Utility Curve over $\delta$ }}

 Given the analysis above, we know the leader's utility in a $\delta$-RSE is a well-defined function in the domain of $\delta>0$, for the existence and uniqueness of its value.
 We denote this function as $u_{\textup{RSE}}(\delta)$.
 Next, we derive the main results of this section about characteristics of $\delta$-RSE through $u_{\textup{RSE}}(\delta)$.
+The $\delta$ interval with continuity property is especially crucial for our study of $\delta$-RSE in the following sections.
 To provide an intuitive understanding of Theorem~\ref{thm:delta-RSE-property}, we depict a typical shape of the function $u_{\textup{RSE}}(\delta)$ in Figure~\ref{fig:rse}.